Things to do in Dumfries and Galloway

 On this side of the river, Dumfries also has a museum.
 It is packed with fascinating displays about local history.
 The museum also has an impressive Camera Obscura similar to Oxford’s.
 However, be aware that if you are walking, the streets running up to the museum are steep.
 There are also several spiral staircases to reach the Camera Obscura room.
 If you can manage them it is worth it to see the Camera Obscura in action.

 The Mill Green is a lovely spot to take in views of the River Nith’s bridges and the river itself.
 You can occasionally see herons in this area, along with other wildlife.
-Devorgilla Bridge is a stunning structure which dates back to the 15th Century.
+Devorgilla Bridge is a stunning structure that dates back to the 15th Century.
 Its name comes from the influential Lady Devorgilla.
 If you are able to take a day trip out of Dumfries you can visit Sweetheart Abbey.
 Devorgilla established the Abbey in the 13th century in memory of her husband.
 After his death, she carried his embalmed heart with her in an Ivory box.
 They were both buried at Sweetheart Abbey.

 At the end of Devorgilla Bridge, you can find a tiny museum in the smallest house in Dumfries.
 The 17th century Old Bridge House consists of a few small rooms.
 It has been the home of a barrel-maker, an inn, and was divided into two flats in the 1950s.
 It now features several intricate displays including a historic kitchen, bedroom, and even a dentist’s surgery!
 There are a few steps to get around the house.